Chapter 1: Introduction to Templates

 30

-Now let’s change the code to replace the second argument to add() to a double as follows:
+Now let’s change the code to replace the second argument to add() with a double:

 #include <iostream>